-• considered d that the hazard from fire (likelihood of fire) at Low □ Med dium 🗵 High □ In this context, a d definition o of the above terms is as follows: Low Unusually low likelihood of fire because of negligible potential sources of ignition.
+In this context, a definition of the above terms is as follows:

+Low Unusually low likelihood of fire because of negligible potential sources of ignition.

 Medium Normal fire hazards (e.g. potential ignition sources) for this type of occupancy, with fire hazards generally subject to appropriate controls (other than minor shortcomings).
-High Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire.

-Considering the nature of the premises and the occupants, as well as the fire protection and procedural arrangements observed at the time of this fire risk assessment, it is considered that the consequences for life safety in the event of fire would be:

-Slight Harm ⊠ Moderat e Harm □ Extreme Harm □ In this context, a definition c of the above terms is as follows: Slight harm Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
+High Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire. fire protection and procedura e premises and the occupants, as well as the all arrangements observed at the time of this esidered that the consequences for life safety Slight Harm ⊠ Moderate e Harm □ Extreme Harm □ In this context, a definition of the above terms is as follows: Slight harm Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
 Moderate harm Outbreak of fire could foreseeably result in injury including serious injury) of one or more occupants, but it is unlikely to involve multiple fatalities.
 Extreme harm Significant potential for serious injury or death of one or more occupants.
-Accordingly, it is considered is: I that the risk to life from fire at these premises Trivial □ Tolerable ⊠ M oderate □ Substantial □ Intolerable □
+Accordingly, it is considered is: that the risk to life from fire at these premises Trivial □ Tolerable ⊠ Mo derate Substantial Intolerable